 Knee Society Score (KSS)

-Additionally, leaving a few blank answers might invalidate results as authors of the measure have suggested that it’s not possible to provide a truly valid estimate of the score for any domain that has missing responses.
-This may result in spending an inordinate amount of time chasing patients and may require much administration.
+The KSS remains a complicated and clumsy reporting measure to administer.
+Each interval has different questions and requires both the clinician and the patient to complete an unreasonable amount of data entry within a rigid fashion, which takes much time and effort.
+Additionally, leaving a few blank answers may invalidate results as authors of the measure have suggested that it is not possible to provide a truly valid estimate of the score for any domain that has missing responses.
+This may result in spending an inordinate amount of time following up patients and require much administration.

 Overall, the Knee Society Score is a valid and reliable measure that works well in certain situations, such as a prospective study that has a lot of structure and resources devoted to data collection or for assessing objective and subjective outcomes after total and partial knee arthroplasty.
 It is not a feasible measure to use as part of an ongoing patient reported outcomes program.

 Licensing and Cost

 Free.
 The KSS Score does not require a license.
 To learn more about the Knee Society Score, please visit their website: www.kneesociety.org/the-knee-society-score.